Personal Injury Frequently Asked Questions

 The value of your case is a topic you can and should feel comfortable raising with your attorney.
 Understand though, that a precise determination will take some time to calculate and will be based on the facts, law, and unique aspects of your case.
 These will not all be known until the case has developed.

 AFJ Law Firm is a personal injury and insurance coverage law firm only.
-We are experienced in representing accident and physical, mental, and financial injury victims and that is what we do.
+We are experienced in representing victims of accidents and injuries, including those involving physical, mental, and financial harm.
+That is what we do.
 We do not dabble in personal injury, it is our focus.

-AFJ Law Firm founder, Anthony Jackson, has recovered over twenty million dollars on behalf of his personal injury clients in the last decade alone.
+AFJ Law Firm founder Anthony Jackson has recovered over twenty-five million dollars on behalf of his personal injury clients in the last decade alone.
 While there are other firms who may boast higher recovery amounts, those amounts are often attributable to attorneys who have retired, are virtually retired, are no longer at the firm, or most certainly will have no involvement in your case.

-There are at least a handful of good Montana personal injury lawyers and Montana personal injury law firms.
+There are at least a handful of reputable Montana personal injury lawyers and law firms.
 The question is, are they the right fit for you?
 At AFJ Law Firm, we strive to be the best attorneys for our clients and the cases we choose to take on.
-We seek to represent real people, with real injuries and problems, and to get real results.
+We seek to represent real people with real injuries and problems and to get real results.
 We only take a small portion of the clients who contact us.
+That is why we have become “Montana’s Go To Personal Injury Law Firm.”

 In choosing a personal injury law firm, it is important that the firm and the client are a good fit.
 One of the things you should look for in your initial call is whether the firm listens to you, tries to provide value to you, and answers your questions even before you have hired them.
-Do you speak with a lawyer, or a call center or staff person who repeatedly says “I’m not a lawyer.
+Will a lawyer review your intake memo and case, or a call center or staff person who can only tell you, “I’m not a lawyer.
 I can’t give legal advice.”
 At AFJ Law Firm, we try to provide value to every potential new client, even before they have hired us and even if we are not taking their case.
 When someone has been made a personal injury victim by no fault of their own, helping them out is something we want to do.
-We pride ourselves in repeatedly being told that we were picked because even before the client had hired us we tried to help them and not just treat them like someone who was wasting their time.
+We pride ourselves on being repeatedly told that we were chosen because, even before the client had hired us, we tried to help them and not just treat them like someone wasting everyone’s time.

-Another important thing to consider in whether a firm is a good fit for you is how they communicate.
+Another important factor to consider when determining whether a firm is a good fit for you is how they communicate.
 Do they communicate in a way that is informative and helpful for you?
-Any lawyer with a year of law school or more can use complex legal terminology that leaves a non-lawyer feeling confused, overwhelmed, and uninformed.
-At AFJ Law Firm, we will try to take the complexity of the law and make it understandable to our clients.
+Any person with a year or more of law school experience can use complex legal terminology that leaves a non-lawyer feeling confused, overwhelmed, and uninformed.
+At AFJ Law Firm, we strive to simplify the complexities of the law and make it understandable to our clients.
 After all, we pride ourselves in working with real people – not large corporations and companies.

 At AFJ Law Firm, we try to be straightforward, direct, and fully honest with our clients and potential clients when talking with them about their cases.
 This is not for everyone.
 There are people who prefer a less direct approach and who do not want to hear the truth about the potential value of a case or hurdles to recovery in a case.
-That is fine, but if you prefer a less direct approach, AFJ Law Firm will not have the right communication style for you.
+That is fine, but if you prefer a less direct approach, AFJ Law Firm will not be the right fit for you in terms of communication style.

 We have over a decade of experience actively representing clients in Montana litigation.
-We know Montana judges and Montana Courts.
-We are tied into the Montana community.
-We are not a firm with the name of an essentially retired attorney who will never see your case.
-And we are not a firm that is so large, unaware, and overburdened with cases that we view clients as inventory.
+We know Montana judges and Montana courts.
+We are deeply rooted in the Montana community.
+We are not a firm luring in clients with the name of a retired attorney or essentially retired “of counsel” attorney who will never see your case.
+And we are not a firm that is so large, unaware, and overburdened with cases that we refer to clients as “inventory.”
 We are a small Bozeman, Montana-based law firm that is selective in our case selection.
-We are small enough to give you the personal representation you deserve and experienced and driven enough to get you the full and fair compensation that you are entitled to.
+We are small enough to provide you with the personal representation you deserve and experienced and driven enough to secure the full and fair compensation you are entitled to.

 An attorney must be licensed to practice in Montana to bring a case here.
-If they are not licensed in Montana and still want to bring a case, they have to associate with a Montana-licensed licensed lawyer.
+If they are not licensed in Montana and still want to bring a case, they must associate with a Montana-licensed lawyer.
+This process is known as a pro hac vice appearance.
+While we strive to be “Montanan’s law firm,” we are regularly retained by out-of-state attorneys to represent people injured in Montana who the attorney has a close relationship with and wants us to help them co-represent through a pro hac vice appearance.

 While you can represent yourself, provided you are only representing an individual and not another kind of entity, we would not recommend it if a law firm like AFJ Law Firm is willing to take your case.
 They will have trained lawyers against you if the case is filed.
 You need an attorney who knows what they are doing and the strategies and tactics these insurance defense attorneys and insurance companies will employ.

-In the end, the cost of the attorney is highly likely to more than pay for itself.
-After a decade of doing personal injury work, we have not seen a single case where we were not able to recover more for a client than the insurance company had offered before our involvement – even after accounting for attorney fees.
-While past results cannot assure future performance, we will fight tirelessly to make sure that hiring us pays off for you in obtaining full and fair compensation for your case.
+Ultimately, the cost of the attorney is likely to more than pay for itself.
+After over a decade of handling personal injury cases, we cannot recall a single instance where we were unable to recover more for a client than the insurance company had initially offered before our involvement, even after accounting for attorney fees.
+While past results cannot guarantee future performance, we will fight tirelessly to ensure that hiring us pays off for you by obtaining full and fair compensation for your case.

 There are many nuances to personal injury cases.
 For instance, each type of motor vehicle accident has unique issues and potential pitfalls.
-Motorcycle injury cases often have different issues than car accident cases or trucking cases.
-However, the concept of negligence underlies the majority of Montana personal injury lawsuits and claims.
+Motorcycle injury cases often present unique issues compared to car accident cases or trucking cases.
+However, the concept of negligence underlies the majority of personal injury lawsuits and claims in Montana.

 Negligence is defined under the Montana Pattern Jury Instructions (2d).
 The instruction explains: “Every person is responsible for injury to the person [or property] of another, caused by his/her negligence.
 Negligence is the failure to use reasonable care.
 Negligence may consist of action or inaction.
 A person is negligent if he/she fails to act as an ordinarily prudent person would act under the circumstances.”